Investigators' toolkit

 This includes paper documents, photographs, emails, texts, social media posts and any relevant Girlguiding policies and procedures.

-Have you given the person who raised the concerns a second opportunity to rebut or discuss anything new that has come up during the investigation?
+Have you given the person who raised the concerns a second opportunity to respond or discuss anything new that has come up during the investigation?

-This is not always a necessary step, but if the person raising concerns is being accused of something it will be helpful to talk it through with them before writing an outcome.
+This isn’t always a necessary step, but if the person raising concerns is being accused of something it will be helpful to talk it through with them before writing the report.

 Do you need any additional information from Girlguiding HQ?